 You won’t find pre-foreclosures on the MLS.
 Instead, it takes some digging to identify these off-market properties.
 But with the help of a real estate data tool, this process can be much easier.

-For example, with PropStream, you can find pre-foreclosure leads in any region you choose with our convenient Pre-Foreclosure Quick List.
+For example, with PropStream, you can find pre-foreclosure leads in any region you choose with our convenient Pre-Foreclosure Lead List.
 You can search by county, city, zip code (up to five zip codes at a time), or address.
 PropStream’s Draw Tool also allows you to target specific neighborhoods with pre-foreclosures.

 Once you’ve found pre-foreclosure leads in the region you’d like to target; you can save those leads to a marketing list.
 This makes it easier to reach out to them later on.